canjs/canjs/docs/can-guides/introduction/technical.md

 ### Streamed properties

-When the behavior of properties can't be described with computes, the [can-define-stream] module adds the ability to work with event streams.
-For example, `lastValidName` keeps track of `Person`'s last `name` property that includes a space.
+When the behavior of properties can’t be described with computes, the [can-define-stream] module adds the ability to work with event streams.
+For example, `lastValidName` keeps track of `Person`’s last `name` property that includes a space.

 ```js